Gera1313/4-Code-Quiz/README.md

-# Web APIs: Code Quiz
+# Country Capitals Code Quiz

 ## The Task

 At some point in my journey to become a full-stack web developer, I will likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
-A typical coding assessment includes both multiple-choice questions and interactive coding challenges.
-I have created my own coding assessment based on this.
+A typical assessment includes both multiple-choice questions and interactive coding challenges.
+I have created my own assessment based on this.

 This app will run in the browser and features dynamically updated HTML and CSS powered by JavaScript code that I have written.